Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

 .. code-block:: console

    $concordium-client baker update-stake --stake <newAmount> --sender bakerAccount

 Modifying the staked amount modifies the probability that a baker gets elected to bake blocks.

-When a baker adds stake for the first time or increases their stake
+When a baker adds stake for the first time or increases their stake:

-- that change becomes visible on the chain immediately (e.g. through ``concordium-client account show bakerAccount``)
+- That change becomes visible on the chain immediately (e.g. through ``concordium-client account show bakerAccount``)
-- the baker can bake (and possibly finalize, if stake is sufficient) after 2 epochs
+- The baker can bake (and possibly finalize, if stake is sufficient) after 2 epochs

-When a baker decreases the stake amount
+When a baker decreases the stake amount:

-- the change becomes visible on the chain after the *cooldown period* (currently 168 epochs)
+- The change becomes visible on the chain after the *cooldown period* (currently 168 epochs)

-  * - the pending change can also be queried immediately after the  using ``concordium-client raw GetAccountInfo`` and observing the ``pendingChange`` attribute
+  * - The pending change can also be queried immediately after the  using ``concordium-client raw GetAccountInfo`` and observing the ``pendingChange`` attribute

-- the change takes affect after the cooldown period plus 2 epochs
+- The change takes effect after the cooldown period plus 2 epochs

 .. note::